What Is Data-Driven Marketing & Why Is It Important?

 Data, within marketing, is less of a tool and more of a foundation from which modern strategies can be built.
 It serves as a compass to guide decisions, a lens to sharpen customer needs into focus and an engine that powers personalisation.

-Data-driven marketing isn't a buzzword or passing trend; it's a core change in understanding and connecting with our audience.
+Data-driven marketing isn’t a buzzword or passing trend; it’s a core shift in how we understand and connect with our audience.

 And the numbers speak for themselves: Companies leveraging data-driven marketing are six times more likely to be profitable year-over-year.